elicia4/linux_notes/commands/grep.md

     cat /etc/ssh/ssh_config | grep Port # this is redundant

+`grep` options:

+- `-i` - ignore case
+- `-v` - invert match, print every line that *does not* contain a match
+- `-c` - print the number of matches instead of the lines themselves
+- `-l` - print the name of each file that contains a match instead of the lines themselves.
+- `-L` - print the names of files that do not contain matches
+- `-n` - prefix each line with the number of the line within the file
+- `-h` - suppress the output of filenames
+- `-r` - recursively search through files

 The grep command allows us to look for specific lines in a text file.
-You can reverse the output by using `-v`:
+To invert the output:

     cat /etc/ssh/ssh_config | grep -v Port # this is redundant